slitzfringe/Limitless-Sight/README.md

 * websockets==11.0.3
 * wheel==0.42.0
 * zipp
-We demonstrated our prototype using an ESP32 cam connected via Wi-Fi, with data processing happening on my laptop, which we presented as a microprocessor and the final output-“a combination of narrative and music” was delivered through a Bluetooth neckband.
-With precision and persistence, we provided an on-the-go solution for users.

 # Gratitude:
 A big thank you to Google Gemini, Facebook MusicGen, and Eleven Labs for their exceptional APIs that made this project possible.